petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 1. Stop the Solr server if it's running.

-1. Navigate to the `Solr_Home/configsets` folder and create a folder called
+1. Navigate to the `configsets` folder in the Solr installation (`solr-[version]/server/solr/configsets`).

-   `liferay_configs`
+1. Create a folder called `liferay_configs`.

-1. Copy the `conf` folder from `Solr_Home/liferay` to the `liferay_configs` folder you just created.
+1. Copy the `conf` folder from `solr-[version]/server/solr/liferay` to the `liferay_configs` folder you just created.

    The `configset/liferay_configs` folder contains the SolrCloud Liferay collection configuration and is uploaded to ZooKeeper.
 When you copy the `conf` folder from the `liferay` server configured earlier, you use the `schema.xml` and `solrconfig.xml` files provided with the Liferay Solr Adapter.

-1. Launch an interactive SolrCloud session to configure your SolrCloud cluster:
+1. Launch an interactive SolrCloud session to configure your SolrCloud cluster.
+From the Solr installation root, run

    ```bash
    ./bin/solr -e cloud